Azure-Samples/azure-sql-db-fusioncache/README.md

 );
 ```

+It is worth pointing out that another perfectly valid approach would be not to update the entry in the cache, but to just remove it: when the next request comes in for that specific company, FusionCache will simply go to the database in an optimized way and grab the last version.

+The differences between the two approaches are:

+- removing the cache entry will save some memory in case that piece of data is not requested anymore, but if instead it will be requested again it may takes more time to go grab the data from the database.
+Also, in case of temporary failures of the database, there would not be a stale/fallback entry to use (via fail-safe)
+- updating the cache will consume some more memory, but the data will be available immediately for consumption when requested and there will also be a stale/fallback entry to use in case of problems (again, thanks to fail-safe)

+As you can see there is not a "right approach" in and on itself, it always depends on context.

 For the `Remove` action we also make sure to, well, remove the data from the cache: this will avoid serving data from the cache that does not exist anymore in the database.

 ```csharp